vkakerbeck/tbp.monty/docs/contributing/contributing.md

 title: Ways to Contribute
 ---

 Welcome, and thank you for your interest in contributing to Monty!
-(If you need more reasons why getting involved in this project might be a great way to dedicate your time, see our [why contribute?](./why-contribute.md) page)
+(If you need more reasons for why getting involved in this project might be a great way to dedicate your time, see our [why contribute?](./why-contribute.md) page)

 We appreciate all of your contributions.
 Below, you will find a list of ways to get involved and help create AI based on principles of the neocortex.